Best Outdoor Water Parks near Chicago

 5. Paradise Bay Water Park—Lombard

 Open June 12 through August 15.
-No reservations required.
+No reservations are required.

 Kids can keep playing with the 8-lane lap swim, water basketball, and volleyball in Dolphin Cove.
 Turtle Cove is great for little visitors looking for a zero-depth splash pool, water fountains, and slides built especially for toddlers.
 The concession stands are open for sweet treats and snacks.